 But Peggy hasn’t said her last word.
 She decides to get revenge, first by declaring that she’s going to “get a job”, wish doesn’t please her husband so much.
 She goes further by creating her own cab company, GlamCabs, with sexy girls as drivers.
 She’s helped and supported by Flo Sims (Esma Cannon) and Sally (Liz Fraser).
 Because of their secret weapon (attractive women), GlamCabs becomes much more successful than Speedee Taxis.
 Charlie Hawkins declares war, although he doesn’t know yet that his wife is beyond all that.
 It will be more difficult than he thinks!

 It certainly felt like a breath of fresh air to finally see Hattie Jacques in one of the main roles.
 This woman could be authoritarian and impressive, but her characters also had that big heart and sensibility that made them highly appreciable.
 I’m also impressed by the ability she had to change her voice according to the character she was playing.
 It always fit well with the mood she intended to create.
 Her voice is low and serious in Carry On Teacher as she needs to inspire respect among the students.
 In Carry On Cabby, it is softer and higher but still has that assurance proving to us that Peggy is a strong woman who has more than one trick in her bag.
 Actually, according to IMDB, Jacques was called “Mother Superior” by her fellow cast members of the Carry On films.
-This was due to “her compassionate nature and willingness to help other cast members with their personal problems.”
-(1) This is exactly how I would imagine her and I think that made her perfect for the kind of character she was playing in the series.
+That was due to “her compassionate nature and willingness to help other cast members with their personal problems”.
+(1) That is precisely how I would imagine her, and I think that made her perfect for the kind of characters she was playing in the series.
 Hattie Jacques was a woman with a golden heart!

 I’m glad also that she and Sid James finally played a couple in this film.
-I thought their chemistry was just perfect in Carry On Regardless, so that was a highly expected match.
-Of course, he’s not the most attentive husband, but, if we consider the acting teamwork first, they completed each other pretty well and were able to give another magic vibe to this Carry On film.
+I thought their chemistry was just perfect in Carry On Constable, so that was a highly expected match.
+Of course, he’s not the most attentive husband, but, if we consider the acting teamwork first, they completed each other pretty well.
+They were able to give another magic vibe to this Carry On film.
 The female friendship chemistry that she has with Esma Cannon was also one of the best aspects of the film.
 Sadly, this was one of Cannon’s last films.

-As I said earlier, this was Charles Hawtrey’s return and his character might have been one of my favourite among those he played (so far.
-I remind you that I still have a lot of Carry Ons to discover) because he’s more random than ever.
-In Hawtrey’s case, that’s a compliment because that’s why we like him!
+As I said earlier, this was Charles Hawtrey’s return, and his character might have been one of my favourites among those he played (so far) because he’s more random than ever.
+In Hawtrey’s case, that’s a compliment because that’s how we like him!
 Also, his outfit with the leather jacket and the scarf was kind of stylish, which is not something we would normally say of Charles Hawtrey!
 But then, I’m just mad about scarves.
 A moment that made me laugh a lot is when Sid James is calling him on the cab radio but, in reality, he’s just behind him in the office.
 Of course, there’s a whole context to that, but I’ll let you watch the film to discover it.

-Kenneth Connor was still here and, although he’s a huge favourite of mine among the Carry On actors, this wasn’t necessarily his most memorable performance, not if you compare it with Horace Strong from Carry On Sergeant anyway.
+Kenneth Connor was still here and, although he’s a huge favourite of mine among the Carry On actors, this wasn’t necessarily his most memorable performance.
+Well, if you compare it with Horace Strong from Carry On Sergeant anyway.
 But, his presence was still appreciated.

-One last observation I would like to make about the casting is the presence of Renée Houston who plays a barmaid!
-Actually, I hadn’t realize it was her until I looked at the credits on Wikipedia.
+One last observation I would like to make about the casting is the presence of Renée Houston, who plays a barmaid!
+Actually, I hadn’t realized it was her until I looked at the distribution on the internet.
 Well, that makes the casting even more interesting.
-Houston is also in another favourite film of mine, A Girl Must Live, but that was released in 1939 so she was much younger at the time.
+Houston is also in another favourite film of mine, A Girl Must Live, but that was released in 1939.
+So, she was much younger at the time.

 Interestingly, the film was initially not meant to be part of the Carry On series and was to be called Call Me A Cab.
 But, eventually, it joined the six previous films that had composed the franchise so far and was released as Carry On Cabby.
 And, despite the absence of Joan Sims and Kenneth Williams, we agree that it pretty much had all the ingredients to be one.